Economy of the Haudenosaunee: 20th century

+21st century

-Many Iroquois are now integrated into the Canadian and United States economies.
+Many Haudenosaunee are now integrated into the Canadian and United States economies.
 Others operate within reservation frameworks, though activities are increasingly shaped by national and global forces.
 Economic challenges persist on reservations; for instance, unemployment on the U.S. portion of the Mohawk reserve reached 46%.
 Successful ventures include those of the Oneida, Seneca, and Cayuga.
 The Seneca reservation includes Salamanca, a hardwood industry center where Native Americans comprise 13% of the population.
 Leveraging sovereignty, Senecas offer tax-free gasoline and cigarettes and operate high-stakes bingo.
 In New York, they manage the Seneca Niagara Casino near Niagara Falls and Seneca Allegany Casino in Salamanca, with plans for the Seneca Buffalo Creek Casino in Buffalo.

-The Oneida operate casinos in New York and Wisconsin reservations.
-In Wisconsin, the tribe ranks among the largest employers in the northeast region, with over 3,000 workers, including 975 in tribal government.
-It administers more than $16 million in federal and private grants and diverse programs under legislation such as the Indian Self-Determination and Education Assistance Act.
-Tribal enterprises have generated substantial revenue, enhancing community living standards.

 Contemporary extensions of the traditional model

-The current flag of the Iroquois Confederacy reproduces the design of an ancient wampum, the Hiawatha Belt.
+The current flag of the Haudenosaunee Confederacy reproduces the design of an ancient wampum, the Hiawatha Belt.

-The traditional Iroquois land management system underwent significant changes following European contact and subsequent confinement to reservations.
+The traditional Haudenosaunee land management system underwent significant changes following European contact and subsequent confinement to reservations.
 In pre-contact society, land functioned as communal property, accessible to group members based on need.
 Although plots were allocated to individual families, land was not viewed as a commodity, contrasting with Western perspectives.
-Post-contact adaptations aligned more closely with European models, yet Iroquois communities retained distinct property concepts.
-Contemporary Iroquois author Doug George-Kanentiio articulates this view: the Iroquois hold "no absolute right to claim territory for purely financial reasons.
+Post-contact adaptations aligned more closely with European models, yet Haudenosaunee communities retained distinct property concepts.
+Contemporary Haudenosaunee author Doug George-Kanentiio (Akwesasne Mohawk) articulates this view: the Haudenosaunee hold "no absolute right to claim territory for purely financial reasons.
 Our Creator entrusted us with Aboriginal lands, with very specific rules regarding their use.
 We are the guardians of Mother Earth, not the lords of the soil.
 Our claims are valid only insofar as we know how to remain on her in peace and harmony."

-A 1981 statement by the Haudenosaunee Council of Chiefs further distinguishes "Western European concepts of land ownership" from the Iroquois perspective that "the land is sacred" and "was created for the use of all and for all time (not for the exclusive benefit of the present generation)."
+A 1981 statement by the Haudenosaunee Council of Chiefs further distinguishes "Western European concepts of land ownership" from the Haudenosaunee perspective that "the land is sacred" and "was created for the use of all and for all time (not for the exclusive benefit of the present generation)."
 It asserts that "land is not a mere commodity" and "under no circumstances is land for sale."
 The statement elaborates: "According to Haudenosaunee law, Gayanerkowa, land is owned by the women of each clan.
 It is primarily women who are responsible for the land, who cultivate it and preserve it for future generations.
 When the Confederacy was formed, the separate nations formed a union.
 The territory of each nation became confederal land, although each nation continued to have a special interest in its historic territory."
-This reflects the enduring unique Iroquois approach to property.
+This reflects the enduring unique Haudenosaunee approach to property.